-The OTO 2020 Public Participation Plan (PPP) is an update of the 2017 PPP.
-The OTO updates its PPP every three years to ensure that we are employing the latest techniques and utilizing the most up-to-date resources to keep the public involved in and informed of our planning activities.
-Several revisions have been made to the PPP that was approved by the OTO Board of Directors on June 17, 2017.
-Major changes include:
+The OTO 2023 Public Participation Plan (PPP) is an update of the 2020 PPP.
+The OTO updates its PPP every three years to ensure that we are employing the latest techniques and utilizing the most up-to-date resources to keep the public involved with and informed of our planning activities.
+Several revisions have been made to the PPP that was approved by the OTO Board of Directors on August 20, 2020.
+Updates include: